Gabby8810/Heart_Disease_Prediction_Feature_Preprocessing/README.md

 This variable requires careful consideration because the categories represent different slope conditions.

-An appropriate categorical encoding method should be selected based on how the variable is intended to be interpreted during subsequent analysis.
+An appropriate categorical encoding method should be selected based on the intended analytical interpretation.

-The encoding should avoid introducing an artificial relationship that is not supported by the data.
+The encoding should avoid introducing an artificial numerical relationship that is not supported by the data.

 ---

-# 11. Numerical Variables
+# 📏 Numerical Variables

-The numerical variables identified in the dataset are:
+The numerical variables identified are:

 * `Age`
 * `RestingBP`